ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Conclusion

 \section{Conclusion}

-We proposed ReDas, a flexible and lightweight systolic array support for multiple dataflows and fine-grained reshaping.
-By designing the roundabout data path, PE structure, multi-mode buffer, etc., ReDas achieves to adapt to DNN layers by reconfiguring the dataflow and logical shapes of the systolic array with a low cost.
-The evaluation results show that ReDas outperforms the prior systolic array-based accelerators Gemmini and Planaria by 1.51x and 3.09x speedup, respectively.
+We proposed ReDas, a flexible and lightweight systolic array to support fine-grained reshaping and multiple dataflows.
+Through the innovative design of the roundabout data path, the PE structure, and the multi-mode buffer, ReDas is capable of adapting to DNN layers by dynamically reconfiguring the logical shapes and dataflows of the systolic array, achieving this flexibility at a low cost.
+The evaluation results demonstrate that, in comparison to conventional systolic arrays, ReDas achieves about 4.6$\times$ speedup and 8.3$\times$ energy-delay product (EDP) reduction.
+For future work, we aim to explore the performance benefits of accelerating structurally sparse neural networks\cite{mao2017exploring}\cite{he2017channel} and to investigate the application of advanced power management techniques, such as dynamic voltage and frequency scaling (DVFS), to further optimize the energy efficiency of the ReDas architecture in various scenarios.